Not What He Seems: Background

-Events
+Synopsis

-In his laboratory under the Mystery Shack, Stan rigs drums of chemical waste to power the machine.
-He sets a timer for eighteen hours, when the machine will activate.
-Gravity anomalies occur in the meantime as a result of it.
-The next day, as Stan plays with Dipper and Mabel outside the shack, law enforcement officers arrest Stan for stealing chemical waste the night before.
-When child services take hold of Dipper and Mabel, the twins decide to clear Stan's name using footage from the shack's security camera of the night before.
-They break out of the car and head back to the shack.
-The tapes, however, prove his crime, and Dipper finds a box of fake identity documents and clippings from newspapers reporting Stan's death.
-In the box, Dipper finds a password on a slip of paper; Mabel identifies this as a button combination for the shack's vending machine.
+In the secret laboratory under the Mystery Shack, Grunkle Stan rigs drums of chemical waste to power the portal machine.
+He sets a timer for when the portal will fully open; gravity anomalies occur throughout Gravity Falls as a side effect.

+The next day, as Stan plays with Dipper and Mabel outside the shack, law enforcement officers Agent Powers and Agent Trigger arrest Stan for stealing chemical waste the night before.
+Dipper and Mabel are taken by Agent Trigger to be remanded to Child Protective Services; planning to clear Stan's name using footage from the shack's security camera, the twins escape after causing Trigger to crash his car.
+They return to the Mystery Shack and retrieve the footage; the tapes, however, show Stan committing the crime, much to their confusion.
+Dipper finds a box containing numerous fake IDs bearing Stan's face, as well as newspaper clippings detailing Stan's death in a car crash decades prior; the twins begin to worry that Stan is an imposter.
+In the box, Mabel finds a password on a slip of paper and identifies this as a button combination for the shack's vending machine.

 In an interrogation room with Agent Powers, Stan asks for a phone call.
-He uses this to call Soos, the handyman of the Mystery Shack, instructing him to guard the vending machine.
-Stan escapes from the room after another anomaly and misdirects the agents to chase after a taxi, running the other direction to the shack.
+He warns Soos, an employee of the Mystery Shack, of danger and orders him to guard the vending machine.
+Stan takes advantage of a gravitational anomaly to escape the two agents.
 Meanwhile, Dipper and Mabel go to the vending machine, which Soos guards.
 They fight, but Dipper inputs the password, revealing the entrance to Stan's lab.
-Inside, Dipper is in disbelief that Stan had been hiding the first two journals from him.
-He puts the three journals together, forming the blueprints to Stan's machine.
-Under a black light, a secret message reads that, once the machine activates, the entire universe could be torn apart.
+The twins are shocked to discover that Stan possesses two missing journals, important objects in the series.
+Dipper puts the journals together with his own to create a diagrams, forming the blueprints to Stan's machine.
+Under a black light, a secret message warns that once the machine activates, the entire universe could be torn apart.

-Dipper decides to override the machine, but not before Stan comes in to stop him.
-Another anomaly occurs, causing everyone to levitate.
-Mabel makes it to the abort lever as yet another anomaly occurs.
-Forced to decide between trusting Stan and stopping the machine, Mabel tearfully sides with Stan, enabling the activation of the machine and engulfing everything in a flash of light.
-When the anomaly ends, Dipper, Mabel, Stan, and Soos are unharmed.
-A man comes through the machine's portal, putting a six-fingered hand on the first journal and revealing himself to be the author.
-Stan introduces the man as his brother.
-Dipper and Mabel are petrified by shock, and Mabel asks if someone should faint, which Soos dutifully does.
+Dipper decides to override the machine, but Stan arrives to stop him.
+Another anomaly begins, causing everyone to levitate and throwing Dipper, Soos and Stan to the laboratory's wall.
+Mabel makes it to a lever, which will abort the process, as Stan begs her to not deactivate the portal.
+Forced to choose, Mabel sides with Stan.
+The portal activates, engulfing the entire town in a flash of light.
+As the anomalies finally stop, everyone is unharmed.
+An unknown man comes from the portal, which Stan reveals to be his brother and the author of the journals, Ford Pines.

-During the closing credits, a flashback shows Stan and his brother as children from the back, swinging silently on a swing set as they look out to the ocean.
+During the closing credits, a flashback shows Stan and his brother as children, swinging silently on a swing set as they look out to the ocean.
+A cryptogram is also shown in the credits saying "LAR ZPUHTFTY XWEUPJR GHGZT", which is translated to "THE ORIGINAL MYSTERY TWINS", clearly referring to the two boys being the predecessor to Dipper and Mabel.